vince-exe/EuroBot/README.md

 ### complete the "SETTINGS PANNEL"

+### Do that when the user wants to reset the settings, it appears an UI

 ### Disable the buttons "update here" "update private" after the user clicked on one of them the first time"

 ### Do that when the user press "/start" the bot send a UI to confirm that action ( if a session si already active )